tin-cat/spacecolors/README.md

 To color the element's background with a vertical gradient that represents the space body.

 Of course, you can just take a look at the Red, Green and Blue values in the CSS code and use the color for any specific purposes.
 If you're new to CSS, you'll find the colors there in the syntax: `.spaceBodyBackgroundColor.**[Space body name]**.primary { background-color: rgb(**[Red]**,**[Green]**,**[Blue]**); }`

+## For contributors
+The colors are stored in the spaceBodiesColors.php file as a PHP array.
+To generate the spaceBodiesColors.css file, run the generateSpaceBodiesColorsCss.php PHP script.
+Do not change the spaceBodiesColors.css.
+Here's how it works:

+##spaceBodiesColors.php## <- Edit this file if you want to change any colors.
+##generateSpaceBodiesColorsCss.php## <- Run this PHP script to generate the spaceBodiesColors.css CSS file (example: '`php -q generateSpaceBodiesColorsCss.php`')
+##spaceBodiesColors.css## <- This is the generated file you can use in your web projects.

 # References